yktoo/yktoo.com/content/blog/0197/index.en.md

 Some people use their rooftops in a more traditional way:
 {{< imgfig "https://3.bp.blogspot.com/-A8D0NOxaLa0/Uid-E-NsaUI/AAAAAAAAaVo/vIOZb3qt9oE/s1600/dsc01099.picasaweb.jpg" >}}

 We were lucky enough to have seen one of the few professional carilloneur of the country.
-He plays an instrument called [carillon][wiki:en:Carillon], which has a chromatic tuning like a piano, but its keys are in fact levers.
+He plays an instrument called {{< wiki "Carillon" "en" "carillon" >}}, which has a chromatic tuning like a piano, but its keys are in fact levers.
 {{< imgfig "https://3.bp.blogspot.com/-HebMeKOgPcg/Uid-GMZH2QI/AAAAAAAAaVw/RqKy6QgKzas/s1600/dsc01100.picasaweb.jpg" >}}

 The levers are conneced by wires to bells' clappers: